TypeRocket/docs/v5/tables.md

 ]);
 ```

-When the form is submitted you will have access to the request POST data `bulk` and `tr[]`.
+When the form is submitted you will have access to the request POST data `bulk` and `tr[tr_bulk_action]`.
 You can use that data to implement your bulk actions.
-For example, the delete example:
+For example, maybe we delete some records:

 ```php
 $action = tr_request()->fields('tr_bulk_action');